-As you can see, having an infrared energy efficiency inspection makes it much easier to positively pinpoint problems throughout your home, instead of simply making an educated guess without the camera.
+As you can see, having an infrared energy efficiency inspection makes it much easier to positively pinpoint problems throughout your home, instead of simply making an educated guess without the infrared camera.
 An IR inspection also allows me to communicate my findings with greater understanding to you (the homeowner) instead of just “speaking another language.”
-As one of my past clients' had put it very clearly, “This infrared inspection allows my eyes to make sense of what my ears are hearing.”
+As one of my past clients' had put it very clearly, “These infrared images allow my eyes to make sense of what my ears are hearing.”
 Now that makes perfect sense, Right?

-The dark blue areas indicate that insulation is missing in this area
+The dark blue areas indicate that insulation is missing in this ceiling

 Thermal imaging pictures combined with digital photographs can greatly enhance your understanding of just what the problem is and how to go about having it repaired with minimum damage to the home.
-My final energy efficiency report will enhance your ability to deal directly with the contractors that may be performing the repair work for you.
-All you have to do is show your contractor the infrared energy efficiency report and they will fully understand your issues.
-After your contractor completes their upgrade, and before you make any final payment, you can then contact me to perform a final scan to verify that all work was performed correctly.
+My final energy efficiency report will enhance your ability to deal directly with the building contractors that may be performing the repair work for you.
+All you have to do is show your contractor my infrared energy efficiency report and they will fully understand your issues after looking at the images.
+After your contractor completes their insulation upgrade, and before you make any final payment, you can then contact me to perform a final infrared scan to verify that all work was performed correctly.

 Looks great visually, until I detect insulation defects with thermal imaging